United Nations Sustainable Development Cooperation Framework (2023-2027): Islamic Republic of Iran

 Key Chapter Title List

-- National Progress in Achieving Development Goals
+- Progress of the Country in Achieving Development Goals

-- Development Pathway for Cooperation Framework Priorities
+- Development Pathway of Cooperation Framework Priorities

 - Cooperation Framework Outcomes

-- Cooperation Framework Principles of Cooperation
+- Cooperation Framework Cooperation Principles

 - Cooperation Framework Implementation Plan